Threshold Graphs Maximize Homomorphism Densities: Applications of Threshold Maximization

 where we let $\alpha = \lfloor \sqrt{m} \rfloor$, $\gamma = \lfloor m/(2n) \rfloor$, $\beta = n - \alpha - \gamma$.
 Then we have that there are at most

 edges as desired.

 To analyze the number of homomorphisms, we note that we lost at most a factor of two from the floors.
 That is $\alpha \geq \sqrt{m}/2$ and $\gamma \geq (m/4n)$.
-Clearly we also have that $\gamma \geq n - \sqrt{m} - m/(2n) \geq n/25$.
+Clearly, we also have that $\beta \geq n - \sqrt{m} - m/(2n) \geq n/25$.

-Now let $f: V(H) \rightarrow \{0,1/2,1\}$ be an optimal fractional independence function.
+Now let $f: V(H) \rightarrow \{0,1/2,1\}$ be an optimal fractional independence function i.e. $f(v_1), ..., f(v_n)$ is an optimal solution to the linear program used to define to the fractional independence number (see Definition \ref{def:fractional-independence-number}).
 Note that such a function exists since the feasibility polytope for fractional independence is half-integral.
 Now, we claim that any injective function $\varphi$ that sends $f^{-1}(1/2)$ to the first block of $1$'s, $f^{-1}(0)$ to the second block of $1$'s, and $f^{-1}(1)$ to the block of $0's$ is a homomorphism.
 This claim will complete the proof since there are at least